© Angela Sterling

 Artistic Director Visits: Artistic Directors from ballet companies throughout the United States and Canada are invited each year to visit PNB in the winter months (typically January and February) to watch class and consider Professional Division students for positions with their respective companies.
 All PD students are expected to participate in these classes.

-Offsite Company Auditions: Absences for company auditions outside of PNB must receive prior approval from the Administrative Director and the Artistic office before any travel arrangements are made.
+Offsite Company Auditions: Absences for company auditions outside of PNB must receive prior approval from the Managing Director and the Artistic office before any travel arrangements are made.

-Ballet Met II, Ballet West II, Grand Rapids Ballet, Los Angeles Ballet, Nevada Ballet Theatre, Pacific Northwest Ballet, Pittsburgh Ballet Theatre, Suzanne Farrell Ballet, Indiana University, Princeton University
+Alberta Ballet II, Ballet Austin II, Boston Ballet II, Carolina Ballet, Grand Rapids Ballet, Los Angeles Ballet, Nevada Ballet Theatre, Pacific Northwest Ballet, Smith College

 Company Rehearsals: PD students may be called to PNB Company rehearsals.
 If called, students are expected to attend all scheduled rehearsals, whether or not they are cast to perform.
 The School office must be notified if rehearsals conflict with School classes.
-School dress code is required in rehearsals (see page 10 for Dress Code information).
+School dress code is required in rehearsals.

-Company Performances: PD students perform in George Balanchine’s The Nutcracker™.
+Company Performances: PD students perform in George Balanchine’s The Nutcracker®.
 A select number of students may be cast in other productions throughout the season.
-Please refer to “Performance Rules for Professional Division Students” (page 7) and the “Message to all PDs from Wardrobe/Costumes” (page 8) for more information regarding Professional Division student performance expectations.
+Please refer to “Performance Rules for Professional Division Students” and the “Message to all PDs from Wardrobe/Costumes” for more information regarding Professional Division student performance expectations.
+This information is included in the Professional Division student fall registration packet.

 Petite Finale (May): Petite Finale Performances showcase the work of PNB School’s youngest students (ages 5-7).
 Following their performance, the students become part of the audience to watch Professional Division students perform brief excerpts from Company repertoire, followed by photo opportunities and a reception.

-PNB Annual School Performance, held at Marion Oliver McCaw Hall on Saturday, June 18, and Sunday, June 19, 2016: Professional Division students perform original choreographic works and excerpts from PNB’s repertory.
+PNB Annual School Performance, held at Marion Oliver McCaw Hall on Saturday, June 17: Professional Division students perform original choreographic works and excerpts from PNB’s repertory.

 Teacher Assistants: PD students may be selected to assist with Children’s Division and Student Division classes.
 Teacher Assistants gain valuable experience working with PNB School instructors, learning to manage children in a classroom setting through demonstration and verbal instruction.
 Please see Ms. Siegel if you are interested in this opportunity.